Savvietarmac/Reaction-Speed-p2/README.md

  - Has a button used to start the test
  - It then changes to other colors whereby the user can click on two of them
  - yellow returns the user to the begining
+ - yellow changes the html to "Try again!"
- - green records the users reaction speed <br>
+ - green records the users reaction speed
+ - green changes the html to "You got it!" <br>
  ![Test Area](assets/readme/testarea.phone.p2.png)

 ##### Colors